ModificationStation/PyMCL/README.md

 It looks like the old beta launcher, but has the same features as many modern launchers.

 ## Features in Descending Order (priority)
+This list is based off of the old beta launcher.

  - [x] Fixed tumblr page.
  - [x] Themable for modpacks/personal needs.